Côte-des-Neiges–Notre-Dame-de-Grâce: History

 The colonization of the territory of the borough of Côte-des-Neiges–Notre-Dame-de-Grâce, located on the western and northern flanks of Mount Royal, began in the era of New France.
 In the beginning, Côte-des-Neiges was frequented by vacationing members of the Montreal bourgeoisie.
 The first inhabitants of the area worked in the tanning industry in the eighteenth and nineteenth centuries.
 The area urbanized following the arrival of its first public and religious institutions in the late nineteenth century.
 The establishment of Université de Montréal in Côte-des-Neiges in the 1930s accelerated its growth.

 Notre-Dame-de-Grâce was agricultural land prior to the arrival of streetcars in 1908.
 The inhabitants of the area were predominantly anglophone.
 The urbanization of this area occurred between the 1910s and the 1930s.
 The establishment of Loyola College (today Concordia University) contributed to the growth of the area.

 Saint Joseph's Oratory opened on Queen Mary Road in Côte-des-Neiges in 1955.
-It is the most important pilgrimage site dedicated to St. Joseph in the world.
+It is the most important pilgrimage site dedicated to Saint Joseph in the world.
 The Décarie Expressway opened to motorists in 1966, in time for Expo 67.
 The construction of the expressway, which cuts through both Côte-des-Neiges and Notre-Dame-de-Grâce, resulted in the displacement of 285 families from their homes.

 Geography

 Located to the north and west of Mount Royal, it was part of the City of Montreal prior to the 2002 municipal mergers.
 It is composed of the districts of Notre-Dame-de-Grâce and Côte-des-Neiges, and also includes the redeveloped neighbourhood Le Triangle.

 The irregularly shaped borough is bounded on the north by the town of Mount Royal, on the east by Outremont, on the southeast by Ville-Marie and Westmount, on the south by Le Sud-Ouest, and on the west by Côte Saint-Luc, Hampstead, and Montreal West.
 The Notre Dame des Neiges Cemetery is in the south east corner of the borough.

-It has an area of 21,4 km² (8¼ sq. mi.) and a population of 166,520 making it the most populous of Montreal's boroughs.
+It has an area of 21,4 km2 (8¼ sq. mi.) and a population of 170,583 making it the most populous of Montreal's boroughs.